expo/expo/packages/expo-module-scripts/README.md

 ### 🔌 Config plugin

-To create a [config plugin](https://github.com/expo/expo-cli/blob/master/packages/config-plugins/README.md) that automatically configures your native code, you have two options.
+To create a [config plugin](https://github.com/expo/expo-cli/blob/master/packages/config-plugins/README.md) that automatically configures your native code, you have two options:

 1. Create a `plugin` folder and write your plugin in TypeScript (Recommended).
 2. Create an `app.plugin.js` and write the plugin in pure Node.js compliant JavaScript